gottacatchenall/ms_sampling_effort/manuscript.md

 consequences for answering questions about species interactions [@deAguiar2019RevBia].
-The data we collect is noisy and likely contains many _false-negatives_, where there is not an observation of two species interacting even though they actually interact in some capacity
+The data we collect is noisy and likely contains many _false-negatives_, where there is not an observation of two species interacting even though they actually interact in some capacity.

+This goes on to effect the inferences we make about network structure and the relations among species within them [@Martinez1999EffSam].

 More on history here...